Stress can be both Physical and Psychological.

 Arises when we have to make a decision or choice between 2 alternatives

 Especially for people who have been traumatized, stress may appear in the form of loss to these people.
 They often feel they have lost their safety, their hope for the future, and a sense of control over their own lives.
-They may hesitate to trust others and sense that their own identity and personal power has been diminished.
+They may hesitate to trust others and sense that their own identity and personal power have been diminished.

 More often than not, a given situation often triggers several forms of psychological stress at once and you will tend to experience psychological stress in more than one form.
 For example, when you are given a task to perform, you may be faced with the pressure to complete it in a short period of time but you may also feel the threat of what’s going to happen to you should you not be able to accomplish the given task in time.
 This may in turn lead to frustration.